One-Week Full Circle Guided Ring Road Tour

 On the South Coast, you will visit Seljalandsfoss waterfall, the picturesque Reynisfjara black sand beach, and the crown jewel of Iceland, the Jokulsarlon glacier lagoon.
 Seeing the ancient icebergs floating in the bright blue water of the lagoon is a memorable experience.

-You can expect to see volcanoes, geothermal areas, waterfalls, diverse beaches, and geological marvels.
-You also have the opportunity to embark on several activities included in the price, with a lovely hike in the east, a whale-watching excursion in the north, and either a glacier hike or an ice caving tour in the south.
+You can expect to see dormant volcanoes, geothermal areas, waterfalls, black sand beaches, and geological marvels.
+You will also have the opportunity to embark on several activities included in the price, with a whale-watching excursion in the north and either a glacier hike or an ice-caving tour in the south.
 The activities you do depend on the season of your trip.

-This tour is suitable for anyone over the age of eight.
+This tour is suitable for anyone over the age of 8.
 Pack plenty of warm, waterproof layers, comfortable hiking boots, a hat and gloves, and a raincoat.
-Breakfast is included each morning, but you will be responsible for your lunch and dinners.

-Traverse Iceland's Ring Road over eight action-packed days, with plenty of time in Reykjavik, by booking this small-group adventure around the country.
+Discover Iceland's Ring Road over eight action-packed days, with plenty of time in the countryside and iconic landmarks, by booking this small-group adventure.
 Check availability now by choosing a date.

 Read more